Key Clinical Questions

 Supraventricular tachycardias (SVTs) include all tachycardias that arise at or above the His bundle.
 Sinus tachycardia is easily the most common SVT, but does not represent a primary pathologic arrhythmia except in rare cases.
 Paroxysmal SVTs usually have narrow complexes with a normal QRS duration of <100 ms; however, some may have aberrant conduction notable for a different QRS configuration from the baseline ECG.
 Intraventricular conduction disturbances may manifest as incomplete (100-120 ms) or complete bundle branch blocks (QRS ≥ 120 ms in duration), and may be rate-dependent.
 A right bundle branch block (RBBB) configuration is more common than a left bundle branch block (LBBB) aberrant pattern.
 The altered depolarization causes secondary repolarization ST-T abnormalities and discordance of QRS-T wave vectors.
 Ischemia, electrolyte disturbances, and digitalis cause primary depolarization ST-T abnormalities independent of the QRS vector.
 Sudden death from SVT is rare.

-Ventricular tachycardia (VT) arises from ...
+Ventricular tachycardia (VT) arises from the ventricles ...